Discover how nutrition can improve your health

 Small changes can decrease chronic pain

-Amongst the obvious rheumatic triggers of pain and inflammation such as rheumatoid arthritis and osteoarthritis, are also lesser-known triggers such as hormonal issues, (e.g. menopause), and obesity.
+Amongst the obvious rheumatic triggers of pain and inflammation such as rheumatoid arthritis and osteoarthritis, are also lesser-known triggers such as hormonal issues, (e.g. menopause), and obesity, which is an inflammatory disease.
 Chronic pain and lower pain threshold are also found in higher degrees in females ¹.

-Additionally, incorrect dietary choices can also contribute to pain, such as diets low in fruits, vegetables, antioxidants and polyphenols, low in fibre which can trigger gut microbiome imbalance, diets high in animal protein and omega 6 to omega 3 ratio, excess sugar and saturated fats ².
-Along with incorrect dietary choices, micronutrient deficiencies such as vitamins B1, B3, B6, B12 and D, magnesium, zinc and beta-carotene can contribute ³.
+Additionally, incorrect dietary choices can also contribute to pain and autoimmune diseases, such as diets low in fruits, vegetables, antioxidants and polyphenols, low in fibre which can trigger gut microbiome imbalance, diets high in animal protein and omega 6 to omega 3 ratio, excess sugar and saturated fats ².
+Along with incorrect dietary choices, micronutrient deficiencies such as vitamins B1, B3, B6, B12 and D, magnesium, zinc and beta-carotene can contribute ² ³ ⁴.

 Understandably, it can be quite difficult to ascertain what may be causing your chronic pain, so why don’t you make an appointment and we can professionally assess what might be driving your condition.